AlGepe/OmniCalcs/ValentinesSex/ValentinesSex.md

 ## 6 With a great responsibility comes a great pleasure
 **==> GOAL: (reverse take on the risks of sex; starting from sex should be safe and walking to the need for pleasurable sex and its benefits)**

-We have all (hopefully) heard about the risks of having sex, from STDs to unwanted pregnancy through traumatic experiences.
-If you haven't please do your research, any of these things can make the best night of your life not even remotely worth it.
+We have all (hopefully) heard about the risks of having sex, from [STIs](http://www.ashasexualhealth.org/stdsstis/statistics/) to unwanted pregnancy through traumatic experiences.
+If you haven't, please do your research, any of these things can make the best night of your life not even remotely worth it.
 But one thing that as a society we focus very little regarding sex: pleasure.
 It is undeniable that sex should be safe but sex should also be synonyms with pleasure and enjoyment.

-Sex
+Sex is a very personal thing and reasons to do or not anything sexual vary immensely between people, as it should.
+But sex should always revolve around joy, freedom, pleasure...
+It might sound obvious to many, but in our western society (and many others) there's a repression of sexual pleasure or a very empty and individualistic view on it.

+Beyond a purely ethical or intellectual argument, there is also hard data to back up the claims for more shared pleasure in our sexual experiences.
+Many studies have found that regular satisfactory sex is [linked to better health](https://www.webmd.com/sex-relationships/guide/sex-and-health) as well as improved physical and psychological well-being.
+Additionally [sex can make you look younger](https://www.refinery29.com/en-us/2013/07/49988/sex-make-you-look-younger) which can make you feel younger, which in turn leads to have sex which makes you look younger...
+We almost have a time machine there!

+All this findings assume, obviously, satisfying and pleasurable sex.
+Having bad sex and experiencing frustration during or after a sexual encounter can have a bad effect on your life.
+Bad experiences regarding sex are generally caused by excessive expectations, pressure, or a lack of awareness and connection during the act.

 **=========><=========**

 [Article 1](http://www.ashasexualhealth.org/stdsstis/statistics/)

 [Article 2](https://www.health.com/sexual-health/different-types-of-orgasms-0?)